JanAlster/livewire-quill/README.md

 ---

+JA changes:
+- original concept initializes the editor during first render and will not allow changing content from server after
+- I want to enable this so that I can reuse the editor changing parent component data
+- original was not working for me nicely in Livewire 3, but it helps if @script and @endscript directives are added

+---
 This package adds an easy to use Livewire component to your application, which will create and largely manage a [Quill]([Quill](https://quilljs.com/)) editor for you.

 It supports image uploads out of the box with zero work from you.